2026

 If your schema is large, or you need persisted documents and fragment masking in a mature setup, use graphql-codegen with the client preset.

-In both cases, avoid the legacy hook-generating plugins.
+Avoid the legacy hook-generating plugins.
 They're community-maintained at best and stale at worst.

 Validation layer

 Both Hey API and graphql-codegen support generating Zod schemas from your API definitions.
-This gives you runtime validation on top of compile-time types — useful at system boundaries where you can't trust the data.
+This gives you runtime validation on top of compile-time types, useful at system boundaries where you can't trust the data.

 ts

-// openapi-ts.config.ts — add Zod plugin
+// openapi-ts.config.ts (add Zod plugin)

 plugins: [